DukeNukemCentral/DNZH-PC-Port-Community/README.md

 A Work in Progress PC port of Duke Nukem Zero Hour using decomp code.
 Since it modified version of Build Engine, the code is there.
 It just needs to be ported over SDL and requires some modification under the hood to help streamline moddding more easily.

 ## What's planned
+Here a rough idea what is planned so far.
 - Porting this to SDL since main DNZH code and build engine already there.
 - Setup menu like eduke32 and JFduke has for loading up mods and set up settings.
 - Command line prompt style after quake.